draumaz/searchoney-dev/README.md

 # Usage
 - Go to the top right search box or hit ```/```, and type a query.
-  - Use quotation marks to find multiword queries, like "hey Tomar".
+  - Use quotation marks to find match multi-word queries, like "hey Tomar" instead of just hey Tomar.

 # Acknowledgments
 - All transcriptions are copyright OneyPlays, O'Neil et. al, 2014-23.